Argon Ventures

 • Expedition Behavior as Corporate Culture

 A startup is much like a mountain expedition.
-And I was reminded of this when a friend shared these core attributes of "expedition behavior" as taught by the National Outdoor Leadership (NOLS) program.
+We were reminded of this when a friend shared these core attributes of "expedition behavior" as taught by the National Outdoor Leadership (NOLS) program.
 Founders, this should be your model for building a positively impactful work culture.

 Serve the mission and goals of the group.